 - If you become sick while on vacation or after returning home, make sure you seek medical attention and let your healthcare provider know what countries you have been travelling in

 Students travelling for holidays or study abroad programs should particularly pay attention to the travel advisory warnings in their destination countries.
-A survey of travelers found that roughly 47% of all age groups experience health problems during their travels, while younger travels had higher incidence rates overall.
+A survey of travelers found that roughly 47% of all age groups experience health problems during their travels, while younger travelers had higher incidence rates overall.
 Of the students surveyed, 35% had been colonised by Extended-Spectrum Beta-Lactamase Producing Enterobacteriaceae (ESBL-PE) following study abroad; within that group, 70% of those who had traveled to India had been colonised (Angelin, 2015).

 The Indian peninsula is associated with higher risks of illness compared with other popular travel destinations; visitors to the region should seek health information prior to their trip.
 On of the most common travel associated infections is Travelers’ diarrhea (TD); nearly a third of travelers to developing countries will be stricken by this illness caused most often by the bacteria Enterotoxic Escherichia coli (ETEC).
 Because of the relatively routine nature of this infection, travelers are often given an antibiotic regimen prior to travel to self-treat should they be afflicted by symptoms.
 This practice that has become standard in many countries should be reserved only for patients with underlying medical conditions that may be worsened by TD such as type 1 diabetes and IBD.
 Unnecessary use of antibiotics to treat or prevent TD is rapidly accelerating the development of resistance in bacteria.
 TD cases typically subside in under a week and often do not require an antibiotic treatment.